biocuckooHXH/pFunK/README.md

 # pFunK
-A power framwork for functional PTMs by H2
+A power framwork for functional PTMs prediction by H2.